 - post to Moreland City Council, Locked Bag 10, Moreland 3058, or

-- submit in person to at a Council Customer Service Centre.
+- submit in person to at a Customer Service Centre.

-Council will email or post you an invoice which includes a reference number, which you can use to pay the Freedom of Information application fee online by Visa or MasterCard.
+We will email or post you an invoice with a reference number, which you can use to pay the Freedom of Information application fee online.

 What happens after you apply?